FIVE MOST SURPRISING FINDS

 How did the system created to help children with genuine disabilities become the mechanism for resegregating Black boys within desegregated schools — and why has it persisted for decades despite federal law, court rulings, and documented evidence?

 A puzzle master looks at that question and identifies the structural incentive.
 The special education referral is not a failure of the system.
 It is the system working as designed.
 It gives teachers an administrative mechanism to remove students whose behavior challenges them — without requiring the teacher or the institution to change.
 The labels are not medical discoveries.
-They are administrative decisions that trigger a cascade: removal, diminished curriculum, lowered expectations, and a near-permanent pipeline to the margins (Harry & Klingner, 2006; Skiba et al., 2008).
+They are administrative decisions that trigger a cascade of removal, diminished curriculum, lowered expectations, and a near-permanent pipeline to the margins (Harry & Klingner, 2006; Skiba et al., 2008).

 The Solution